BuravV/Vladimir-Komarov---Data-Analysis-Portfolio/Sales Analysis/README.md

 4. Customer Behavior Segmentation and its Analysis.
 5. Create Interactive Dashboard.

 The project folder includes a Jupyter notebook containing all the necessary code to achieve the outlined goals.
 PDF presentation file highlights the key analysis points and final results.

+And csv file with data.
+Data was take from